AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >[!CONTEXTUALHELP]
 >id="cja_connection_matchingkey"
->title="Matching key"
+>title="Matching key type"
->abstract="Select how to join: based on a matching key or a matching container.<br/><br/>**[!UICONTROL Matching key]**: Select a field to join on with one of the event datasets.
-If this list is empty, you probably haven't added or configured an event dataset.<br/>**[!UICONTROL Matching container]**: Select a container to use to join with one of the event datasets.
+>abstract="Select how to join: based on a match by field or match by container.<br/><br/>**[!UICONTROL Match by field]**: Select a field to join on with one of the event datasets.
+If this list is empty, you probably haven't added or configured an event dataset.<br/>**[!UICONTROL Match by container]**: Select a container to use to join with one of the event datasets.
 If this list is empty, you probably haven't configured one or more containers."

 <!-- markdownlint-enable MD034 -->